ayhem-b/Graduation_report/chaps/chpt2.typ

 - *maintenance_machine:* Contains machine records in the system, each of which can be linked to multiple work orders.

 - *maintenance_sparepart:* Manages the inventory of spare parts.
 Each part can be linked to one or more interventions.
-_The full diagram is available in Appendix G._
+_The full diagram is available in Appendix E._

 #figure(
   image("images/ERD.png", width: 100%),